 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe

 - MAP is screening any callers with symptoms.

 - If they recently traveled out of the country and have fever and respiratory symptoms, their call is forwarded to RN for triage and local public health department is called for consultation.
 The Public Health Nurse will advise whether or not the patient will be seen in the clinic.

 - All patients are being screened outside before they come into the clinic are screened for travel and symptoms consistent with Coronavirus.
-If a patient has recently traveled outside the country and/or is experiencing symptoms, they may be asked to wear a mask and will be cared for at one of NCHS’ outdoor clinics (San Marcos Health Center and Mission Mesa Pediatrics in Oceanside).
+If a patient has recently traveled outside the country and/or is experiencing symptoms, they may be asked to wear a mask and will be cared for at one of NCHS’ outdoor clinics (San Marcos Health Center and Oceanside Health Center).
 Patients will be asked to wait in their car until a provider is able to see them.

 Home Isolation Instructions

 The following instructions are for people who have or might have Novel Coronavirus (COVID-19) and their families or caregivers: click here